top of page

 03

-I held my first solo exhibition of sorts.
-No fancy gallery - just the walls around our house in Hornsby Heights.
-Great fun catching up with family and friends and trying to explain the etching and aquatint process.
+I held my first solo exhibition - no fancy gallery - just the walls around our house.
+It was great fun catching up with family and friends and trying to explain the etching and aquatint process!

 02